Osiris-Team/jSQL-Gen/README.md

 - You can rename/refactor generated Java classes and their fields/methods etc., but keep in mind that those changes won't affect the actual database tables/columns.
 - Thus changes to the database (specially changes in data types) should be made using the GUI.
+- When dealing with big amounts of data its recommended to use the WHERE class to its full extend to avoid going out of memory.
+Lazy loading (#10) not implemented yet.